jaumecapdevila/ive/README.md

 | V       | Select the current line |

 A lot of more commands coming soon :) Feel free to collaborate by making a Pull Request.

+## Customization

+By default the extension it's going to add a fixed status bar to the bottom of the page that you are visiting to indicate the active mode.
+If you want to remove it, go to the extension's preferences page and uncheck this option.

 ## Setup